korut94/VCGLibForParaview/README.md

 only their will be covered by this section.

 ### Filters
-It's highly reccomanded reading the Paraview documentation [Adding a Filter](https://www.paraview.org/Wiki/ParaView/Plugin_HowTo#Adding_a_Filter) on the *Plugin HowTo* Paraview Wiki page, since the following instruction steps are derived from those one described in that page.
+It's highly recommended reading the Paraview documentation [Adding a Filter](https://www.paraview.org/Wiki/ParaView/Plugin_HowTo#Adding_a_Filter) on the *Plugin HowTo* Paraview Wiki page, since the following instruction steps are derived from those ones described in that page.

 First of all, create a directory over the path `src/filter` with the name of